lolero/normalized-reducers-utils/README.md

 A simple function that creates a typed initial state for a reducer.

-The true value of this function is only exploited when called with generic types.
+\*\* The `EntityT` generic type required by this function is not inferred from the function's arguments when `initialReducerData` is an empty object, therefore it is recommended that consumers declare the function's generic types explicitly in function calls.

 #### `emptyPkSchema`